 - Math 1152 Calculus II partially satisfies the Open Option requirement

-- Economics 2001 and Economics 2002 satsfies the Social Science requirement.
+- Economics 2001 and Economics 2002 satisfies the Social Science requirement.

 Degree Audit (DARs)

-Students can use Buckeye Link to run a degree audit, which provides an evaluation of how all the courses they have completed are used to meet both general and major are course requirements.
-Students can review Instructions to Run a Degree Audit (DARs) [pdf].
+Students can use Buckeye Link to run a degree audit, which provides an evaluation of how all the courses they have completed are used to meet both general and major course requirements.
+Students can review Instructions to Run a Degree Audit (DARs) [pdf] here.